vutruong2003/sql-server-techtalk-sts/README.md

-# sql-server-techtalk-sts
-Documents store for Sql Server tech talk from STS
+# Documents for Sql Server tech talk from STS